MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// objects returned from `GetStream` will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
   /// `PostSharedBufferToScript` will also fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
   ///
-  /// The script code should call `chrome.webview.releaseSharedBuffer` with
+  /// The script code should call `chrome.webview.releaseBuffer` with
   /// the shared buffer as the parameter to release underlying resources as soon
   /// as it does not need access the shared buffer any more.
-  /// When script tries to access the buffer after calling `chrome.webview.releaseSharedBuffer`,
+  /// When script tries to access the buffer after calling `chrome.webview.releaseBuffer`,
   /// JavaScript `TypeError` exception will be raised complaining about accessing a
   /// detached ArrayBuffer, the same exception when trying to access a transferred ArrayBuffer.
   ///
   /// Closing the buffer object on native side doesn't impact access from Script and releasing
   /// the buffer from script doesn't impact access to the buffer from native side.
   /// The underlying shared memory will be released by the OS when both native and script side
-  /// releases the buffer.
+  /// release the buffer.
   HRESULT Close();
 }